michaelm4320/MegaMan-Integration-Project-Game/README.md

 # Integration-Game-Project
 This game is for my COP 3003 project assignment.

-[Placeholder for what the game is]
+The game is Megaman Battle Network 6 Cybeast Gregar, a strategy/action RPG.

 # Demonstration
 Title Screen